No Bake Coconut Bars

-- 1 tsp coconut extract
+1 tsp coconut extract

-- Add all of ingredients in your blender or food processor (I use a Vitamix) pulse/blend until incorporated.
+    - Add all of the ingredients in your blender or food processor (I use a Vitamix) pulse/blend until incorporated.

     - Press into a parchment paper lined 8x8 pan and let set in the fridge for a few hours.

     If you could have a copycat recipe for your favourite snack, what would it be?

     Looking for more great ideas?
 Click here to follow me on Pinterest!